 The exemption authority can only be applied to aliens whose activities relate to ABSDF.
 Implementation of the exemption authority will be made by U.S. Citizenship and Immigration Services (USCIS), in consultation with U.S. Immigration and Customs Enforcement (ICE), or by U.S. consular officers, who will ascertain, to their satisfaction, and in their discretion, that the particular applicant meets the criteria set forth above.

 This exercise of authority may be revoked as a matter of discretion and without notice at any time with respect to any and all persons subject to it.
 Any determination made under this exercise of authority can inform but will not control a decision regarding any subsequent benefit or protection application, unless such exercise of authority has been revoked.

-The “Signed Exercise of Authority Under Section 212(d)(3)(B)(i) of the INA for Individuals Affiliated with the ABSDF” is located under "Related Links" on the right.
+The “Signed Exercise of Authority Under Section 212(d)(3)(B)(i) of the INA for Individuals Affiliated with the ABSDF” is located under "Related Links".